appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 So what is this mysterious editor?
 Or should I say operating system!

 Well, to be quite honest, I would probably disagree with both assessments.
-Hell, I have some notes on calling it an emacs lisp interpreter, especially on the `nativecomp` branch.
+Hell, I have some notes on calling it an Emacs lisp interpreter, especially on the `nativecomp` branch.

 I should perhaps qualify what Emacs *is* first, though.
-Emacs is swiss army knife.
+Emacs is Swiss army knife.
-It's main purpose is acting as a text editor, hence the name: Editor MACroS.
-But it has other functions, which are, in true swiss army knife fashion, there if you need them, but actually not at all great.
+It's main purpose is acting as a text editor, hence the name: Editor Macros.
+But it has other functions, which are, in true Swiss army knife fashion, there if you need them, but actually not at all great.
-One would think that this makes the swiss army knife quite situational, but it can make for one particularly minimalistic set-up capable of doing a lot in properly skilled hands.
+One would think that this makes the Swiss army knife quite situational, but it can make for one particularly minimalist set-up capable of doing a lot in properly skilled hands.
 Most of Emacs' prowess stems from the fact that it is a relic of a wholly different epoch of computing, which has not eschewed and in fact, welcomed the modern day, a microcosm of Unix-like operating systems.

 What is particularly important in understanding why most people would deny that Emacs is a text editor.